jscad/OpenJSCAD.org/packages/web2/geom.format.md

 Main goal is to use ArrayBuffers because they are transferable, and because all 3 rendering engines also use them internally, and will likely have same format/layout because those buffers end-up in GPU.

+## requirements for worker
+Due to implementation differences it is important for worker to generate ouput a bit differently for specific viewer.

+###  `forceIndex` - force indices data gen
+ - babylon uses indices data, and may not have support for working without indices
+ - threejs works even without (check if tehy are generated on the fly, then might be ok to also do it in the worker)

+### `forceColors4` force 4 channel in colors (per vertex)
+ - babylon always uses 4 channel data in colors buffer

 ## Geometry

 Geometry holds basic data about a shape (points in space and how they are connected to represent a shape).